 Your connection to Alaska's parks, forests, and refuges.

-Alaska Geographic is the official non-profit partner of Alaska’s 15 national parks, 16 national wildlife refuges, and America’s two largest national forests, plus a variety of other public lands.
-Our core purpose is to support Alaska’s parks, forests, and refuges—and it is our mission to connect people to these remarkable landscapes.
+Alaska Geographic is the official non-profit partner of Alaska’s 15 national park units, 16 national wildlife refuges, America’s two largest national forests, and a variety of other public lands.
+Our core purpose is to support Alaska’s parks, forests, and refuges—and our mission is to connect people to these remarkable landscapes.

-With a half-century of experience, we are your expert.
+With more than a half-century of experience, we are your expert.
 Let us be your guide to Alaska!

 Alaska Geographic Field Institute